 This cooking method is perfect for economy cuts of meat, thick and fibrous vegetables and anytime you want a flavorful “stew” type of dish.
 Pressure cooking and slow cookers both are forms of braising.

-Try out my technique by making my Artichoke Barigoule.
+Try out my technique on vegetables by making my Vegetable Barigoule.